The Case for Staying Invested in StocksApril 12, 2018

 Equity markets historically have delivered large returns in the years immediately after a bear market, with the potential to deliver double-digit average annual gains for several years.
 These are the average annual returns of the S&P 500 Index after declines of 20% or more (12/31/61–12/31/17).

 It may not be that simple.
 T. Rowe Price compared two hypothetical investors: a balanced investor and a bond investor.
 The bond investor saw the crash coming with remarkable accuracy.
 Therefore, in September 2007, that investor switched an existing retirement portfolio and $500 monthly contribution entirely to bonds (and never got back into stocks).
 The balanced investor did not attempt to time the market and kept investing in a balanced portfolio of 60% stocks and 40% bonds.
 Both investors started the period with a portfolio worth $100,000.

 The chart, “Different Investment Approaches,” shows that the bond investor who pulled out of stocks just before the crash did indeed fare much better—for a while.
-But the balanced investor benefited from the stock market recovery over the full ten-year period.
-In addition to the eventual growth of the initial portfolio, this investor had another key advantage: ongoing investments when stock prices were very low in the few years following the global financial crisis.
+But the balanced investor benefited from the stock market recovery over the full 10-year period.
+In addition to the eventual growth of the initial portfolio, this investor had another key advantage: ongoing contributions when stock prices were very low in the few years following the global financial crisis.

-The bond investor made a reasonable decision to “get out” in terms of the initial portfolio, but getting out of stocks for ongoing investments proved disadvantageous.
+The bond investor made a reasonable decision to “get out” in terms of the initial portfolio, but getting out of stocks for subsequent investments proved disadvantageous.
 And the bond investor also missed an opportunity on another decision—when to get back in.